AriSweedler/dotfiles/README.md

+# Intro

-# Hi!
+Hi!
 Welcome to my Dotfiles

+"Dotfiles" are configuration files.
+With this git repo containing all my dotfiles, any machine can feel like home with a simple `git pull`.
+(Well, almost.
+I just need to get these dotfiles into my home directory.
+Read [this](https://www.atlassian.com/git/tutorials/dotfiles) for full details).

-Here're some useful files that I might want on other machines.
-There're many ways to get input into a program.
+Just as a general concept, understand that there're many ways to get input into a program, and using dotfiles (configuration files) is just one way of many:
 1) Hard-code constants
 2) Invoke program with parameters (--options)
-3) Read configuration files
+3) Read configuration files (like these!)
 4) Get user input during the program

-Every program ever has some sort of configuration associated with it.
-It's common to put these per-program configuration files into "dotfiles": files beginning with a `.` that go in a user's home directory.

-Thanks to this repo, I can easily configure all programs relevant to me with a simple `git pull`.
-(Well, almost.
-Read [this](https://www.atlassian.com/git/tutorials/dotfiles) for full details).

-## FAQ
-Why "*dot*files"?
+But why "*dot*files"?
 Seems random.
 * The "dot" makes the file hidden:
   [link](https://linux-audit.com/linux-history-how-dot-files-became-hidden-files/).
   It seems reasonable to have these configuration files hidden, as you only